alexandermckay/firestore-compound-queries/readme.md

 _I recognise that this is somewhat processor intensive but I am recommending that this processing occurs client-side._

+_A basic working example is viewable and runnable in the `example.js` file_

 ### Process

 1. Each query is run individually